BlessingNehohwa/Customer_Churn_Prediction/README.md

 #### This is a classification project hence used classification algorithms to develop a model.
 Algorithms used Logistic Regression,Random Forest Classifier,XGBoost Classifier, Check out my project

 Business problem:
-using the Bank_customer  dataset  predict customer churn.
+using the Bank_customer  dataset to predict customer churn.
 The dtata set has following features RowNumber', 'CustomerId', 'Surname', 'CreditScore', 'Geography', 'Gender', 'Age', 'Tenure', 'Balance', 'NumOfProducts', 'HasCrCard', 'IsActiveMember', 'EstimatedSalary', 'Exited'